-Mediation encourages the airing of all perspectives, supporting the concept that problems arise as a result of a communication breakdown – no one person is right or wrong – all viewpoints are equally valid.
+Mediation supports the concept that problems arise as a result of a communication breakdown – no one person is right or wrong – all viewpoints are equally valid.
 The mediator has no outside opinion on the matter.

-The listening and empathy available a good mediator offers will support each person, with the aim of finding solutions that work and leave everyone with their dignity intact.
+The listening and empathy that a good mediator offers will support each person, to seek solutions that work and leave everyone with their dignity intact.
 It’s not about compromise, it’s about understanding and finding common ground.
 Once both have felt truly heard, the solutions start to arise and plans for the future are created, by them.

 I have witnessed this hundreds of times.
-With extensive experience in many sectors, over the last twenty years, mediating conflicts large and small to successful outcomes:
+With extensive experience in many sectors over the last twenty years, I mediate conflicts large and small to successful outcomes:

 How Does Mediation Work?